Nicolette Stone

 When David's scheming brother, Leo Tanaka (Tim Kano) attempts to snare Chloe from Nicolette, she betrays David and Aaron and absconds, later giving birth to a baby, Isla.
 Producers removed Nicolette from the opening credits to create further uncertainty about the story.
 When Nicolette returns one of her most notable stories played out on-screen, featuring the revelation Nicolette swapped her baby with Britney Barnes (Montana Cox) and Leo's daughter Abigail to gain revenge.
 Nicolette is then involved in a legal case to gain custody of Isla until she reaches an agreement with David and Aaron.
 Writers then created a relationship with Kiri Durant (Gemma Bird Matheson), which was not fully developed because of Channel 5's cancellation of Neighbours.
 Writers continued to feature Nicolette until the show's finale episode, reconciling her family and romantic relationships.
+When the show returned in September 2023, the character did not initially feature but was reintroduced two months later, now played by Monson after Chimes declined to return.
 Nicolette's manipulative behaviour has garnered her a reputation with television critics as being a "troublemaker" and "villain".
-Critics praised Nicolette's characterisation and development writers had managed to achieve in just two years on-screen.
+Critics praised Nicolette's characterisation as portrayed by Chimes, and the development writers had managed to achieve in just two years on-screen.
+Monson's portrayal has also been well received.